germanb-d/Obsidian-Sync/1 - Archivos Adjuntos/Excalidraw/Scripts/Downloaded/Auto Layout.md

 ![](https://raw.githubusercontent.com/zsviczian/obsidian-excalidraw-plugin/master/images/scripts-auto-layout.png)

 This script performs automatic layout for the selected top-level grouping objects.
-It is powered by [elkjs](https://github.com/kieler/elkjs) and needs to be connected to the Internet.
+It is powered by [elkjs](https://github.com/kieler/elkjs) and needs [[To be]] connected to the Internet.

 See documentation for more details: